-- a. \$300,000 Organizational Development Consulting Services The Organizational Development contract is used to provide operational support to process the start/stop requests.
+- a. \$1,535,540 Organizational Development Consulting Services Based on the Commission's approved motion at the March 16, 2022 meeting to eliminate money spent by the Office of Strategy and Innovation on training and organizational development for Cornerstone Post Production. - b. \$300,000 Organizational Development Consulting Services The Organizational Development contract is used to provide operational support to process the start/stop requests.
 Start/stop requests are initiated when customers start and/or stop water services when moving into a new home or moving out.
 Reducing the resources will significantly increase the start/stop backlog.
-This also results in an increased call volume as customers call to check on their requests. - Additional impacts resulting from this reduction are delays in critical work that can affect Customer Service, Finance and Utility Services Departments, significant increases in pending bill volume, decreases in troubleshooting customer account issues, loss of critical expertise, reductions in staff training and documentation, and reductions in consultant hours which may contribute to the loss of consultants on the project. - b. \$44,500 Leaders on the Same Page Conference Eliminating budget for Leaders on the Same Page where 200+ directors, division managers, section managers, chiefs and other WSSC Water leaders come together to share industry knowledge.
+This also results in an increased call volume as customers call to check on their requests.

+Additional impacts resulting from this reduction are delays in critical work that can affect Customer Service, Finance and Utility Services Departments, significant increases in pending bill volume, decreases in troubleshooting customer account issues, loss of critical expertise, reductions in staff training and documentation, and reductions in consultant hours which may contribute to the loss of consultants on the project.

+c. \$44,500 - Leaders on the Same Page Conference - Eliminating budget for Leaders on the Same Page where 200+ directors, division managers, section managers, chiefs and other WSSC Water leaders come together to share industry knowledge.
 The conference will potentially take place virtually going forward.

-FY 2023 OPERATING BUDGET REDUCTIONS TOTALING \$23.1 MILLION AND IMPACT STATEMENTS (Continued)